qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

 * general such as  name in the project, source path, list of auxiliary files, last save time and size, the used provider
-* custom properties, used to store additional information about certain objects, such as map layers.
+* custom properties, used to store in the active project additional information about the layer.
-  These properties are created and managed using PyQGIS, specifically through the `setCustomProperty` method.
+  More properties can be created and managed using PyQGIS, specifically through the :pyqgis:`setCustomProperty() <qgis.core.QgsMapLayer.setCustomProperty>` method.
 * based on the provider of the layer: extent, vertex, face, edges and/or dataset groups count
 * the Coordinate Reference System: name, units, method, accuracy, reference